health and wellbeing

-Key findings to date relating to this outcome are summarised below.
+Key findings relating to this outcome are summarised below.

 Migration and health

-In addition, while some studies have shown that selective migration can influence area based health measures and inequalities, an analysis of widening health inequalities in Glasgow between 1991 and 2011 suggests that factors other than migration are the cause of the increasing health gap.
+In addition, while some studies have shown that selective migration can influence area-based health measures and inequalities, an analysis of widening health inequalities in Glasgow between 1991 and 2011 suggested that factors other than migration are the cause of the increasing health gap.
 So although the impact of migration on health and inequalities remains debatable, it should be considered alongside regeneration investment, in explaining any changes in health outcomes, behaviours or inequalities.

 Housing, neighbourhood and health

 Exploration of resident’s beliefs around the impact that their home and neighbourhood can have on their health found that many of the factors considered to have important health consequences were not directly linked to the physical condition of their homes – although homes considered too small, damp and costly to heat were perceived to have adverse health consequences in terms of mental wellbeing, childhood asthma and related illnesses.
 Rather, social relationships and support structures within and beyond the local neighbourhood including participation within the community; individual or community support from community organisations and professional services (e.g. health, police, housing, etc); and relocation as part of the clearance and new build programme were considered important for a range of health and wellbeing issues.

 Perceived relative position and mental wellbeing

 An examination of perceived relative position and mental wellbeing showed that rating your home as being of relatively good quality compared to others in your locality, and feeling that your neighbourhood contained at least some people on higher incomes than others, were positively associated with mental wellbeing.